Skip to content 20% OFF Invisalign Limited Time Offer Learn more >>

 About Mouth Breathing

-Dr Sally from Brisbane dental clinic Excellence in Dentistry discusses about mouth breathing and why mouth breathing is wrong at any age.
+Dr Sally from Excellence in Dentistry discusses about mouth breathing and why mouth breathing is wrong at any age.

 Noses are made for breathing and our lungs need air that is sterilised, filtered and its volume, temperature and humidity is controlled.